sidd/serene/README.md

 Currently, providers assume that the daemon exists on a server which allows CORS requests.
 It may be worth allowing JSON-P requests to reduce configuration headaches.

-**Under heavy development.
+**This is pre-pre-alpha software under heavy development.
 Use only if you like tinkering :).
 Feel free to submit a PR, as nothing is set in stone.**

+## note on versioning

+v0.0.x are pre-pre-alpha (i.e. every version will potentially introduce breaking changes) versions. v0.x.x (where 0.x > 0.0) represents pre-alpha builds, and breaking changes will result in a semver minor bump (0.>>x<<.x).
+At some point, v0.x.x builds will be alpha builds.

+Beta builds will be clearly tagged as (X.x.x-betaX).

+Pre-pre-alpha, and pre-alpha builds are not advised for use on a live server.
+Nothing can really go wrong, it's just that the upgrade path will likely be painful.

 ## under the hood